 Admission to graduate study at The College of New Jersey is selective and competitive.
 Prospective applicants are encouraged to familiarize themselves with the contents of the bulletin and to observe carefully the particular requirements of each individual program or option.
 Admission decisions are based generally on evidence of achievement in appropriate undergraduate studies, performance on nationally standardized tests, strength of recommendations, and other materials submitted with the application.
 Standards are applied rigorously but not mechanically, the purpose being to identify applicants who show promise of benefiting from advanced studies and of making significant contributions to both the college community and their chosen professions.

 Most students entering The College of New Jersey at the graduate level are candidates for a degree or certification program.
-Program options are outlined throughout this website and in the Graduate Bulletin.
+Program options and requirements are outlined throughout this website and in the Graduate Bulletin.
 Students who are applying for admission into a specific degree or certificate program are applying for matriculation.

-Individuals applying for matriculation are expected to hold a bachelor’s degree from an accredited institution in the United States or proof of equivalent preparation from a foreign college or university.
+Individuals applying for matriculation are expected to hold a bachelor’s degree from a regionally accredited institution in the United States or proof of equivalent preparation from a foreign college or university.
 Applicants should have a 2.75 cumulative average or a 3.0 in the major at the undergraduate level, although some programs may have a higher requirement; must submit letters of recommendation from individuals who can evaluate their academic performance, relevant work experience, and/or ability to pursue graduate studies; must submit an essay calling for a personal evaluation of their strengths and weaknesses as prospective graduate students; and must provide scores from the general standardized test appropriate to the discipline.
 Some programs require scores from specialized sections of standardized tests; other programs require interviews or auditions (see program requirements).
 Graduate program candidates are approved for admission by the program admissions committee and endorsed by the dean.
 Notification of a decision will occur in writing.

-Qualified applicants who wish to pursue graduate studies for professional renewal or personal growth may apply for non-matriculation.* Applicants must have a bachelor’s degree and a 2.75 cumulative average or 3.0 in the major from an accredited institution in the United States or proof of equivalent preparation from a foreign university or college.
+Qualified applicants who wish to pursue graduate studies for professional renewal or personal growth may apply for non-matriculation.* Applicants must have a bachelor’s degree and a 2.75 cumulative average or 3.0 in the major from a regionally accredited institution in the United States or proof of equivalent preparation from a foreign university or college.
 Admissions are competitive, and decisions are made by program admissions committees.
 Notification of a decision will occur in writing.
 A non-matriculant wishing to matriculate into a program must submit a separate application and all documentation necessary for matriculation according to the appropriate deadlines.
 Subsequent admission as a matriculant is not guaranteed.